- Docs Home

 The above output shows that Region 96 was split, with a new Region 98 being created.
 The remaining Regions in the table were unaffected by the split operation.
 This is confirmed by the output statistics:

-indicates the number of newly split Regions.
-In this example, the number is 1.SCATTER_FINISH_RATIO
+TOTAL_SPLIT_REGIONindicates the number of newly split Regions.
+In this example, the number is 1.SCATTER_FINISH_RATIOindicates the rate at which the newly split Regions are successfully scattered.1.0means that all Regions are scattered.

 For a more detailed example: